manucouto1/framework3/README.md

 ## Basic Usage

-Here's a basic example of how to use Framework3:
+Here's a basic example of how to use LabChain:

 ```python
 from framework3.plugins.pipelines import F3Pipeline